 Both record books have been completely rewritten under Soldati.
-With Boudia and Colturi leading the way by sitting first and second, respectively, in the all-time top 10 lists from all three boards, 28 of the 30 positions on the all-time top-10 list from the three boards were coached by Soldati, including all 10 on the platform list.
-On the women's side, 24 of the 30 divers on the all-time top 10 lists from each board were Soldati charges, including each record holder.
+All 30 positions on the men's all-time Top 10 list for the three boards are occupied by divers that were coached by Soldati.
+On the women's side, 28 of the 30 divers on the all-time Top 10 lists from each board were Soldati pupils.

-All total, Soldati has coached his divers to 41 All-American certificates, 10 Big Ten championships, four Big Ten Diver of the Year awards and four Big Ten Diver of the Championships titles.
+All total, Soldati has coached his divers to 63 All-American certificates, 11 Big Ten championships, four Big Ten Diver of the Year awards and five Big Ten Diver of the Championships titles.

 Soldati believes that success in the collegiate ranks is only the first step for his student-athletes.
 Not only does Soldati want his divers aspiring to become conference champions and All-Americans, he wants them to see the bigger picture - the Olympics.
 And Soldati has the experience to get them there.